KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 At the moment the current minimum server specs are listed below, however, this may change as more 3rd party coins require notarizing.

-- OS: Ubuntu 18.x or Debian 10.x is recommended.
+- OS: Debian/Ubuntu LTS x64 - minimal installation with Openssh server (recommended).
 - CPU: A High-Performance CPU (e.g. Xeon, i7/i9, Ryzen, EPYC, etc.)
 - RAM: 32 GB or more
 - Disk: 500 GB SSD or greater
 - Bandwidth: 100 Mbps or higher
 - Location: Within the same region as your main server (not required to be in the same datacenter)

-### Operating System

-**Recommended:** Debian/Ubuntu LTS x64 - minimal installation with Openssh server.

 ### Security